f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 Generating Qkviews from the webUI
 ---------------------------------

 In both the system controller and the chassis partition a qkview can be generated from the **Diagnostics > System Reports** page.
-Here, you can also optionally download the qkview file or upload them directly to iHealth provided your system is allowed to access the Internet.
+Here, you can also optionally download the qkview file (added in F5OS-C 1.7.0) or upload them directly to iHealth provided your system is allowed to access the Internet.

 .. image:: images/velos_diagnostics/image1.png
   :align: center